NumanDanish/Cat-Fact/README.md

 # Cat-Fact
-This is a simple web page which randomly tells you different facts about Cats
+This is a simple web page which randomly tells you different facts about Cats.